 Makes 6 servings

-1 cup canned whole peeled plum tomatoes, drained and quartered
+- 1 cup canned whole peeled plum tomatoes

 Preheat oven to 300°F. Season chicken with 2 teaspoons salt and pepper.
 Heat oil in a 5- to 6-quart Dutch oven or wide, ovenproof pot over medium-high heat.
 Arrange half the chicken in pot in a single layer and cook, turning once, until golden brown, 12 to 15 minutes.
 Transfer to a plate and repeat with remaining chicken.